aroni11/Semestral-Project-CS-IT7/README.md

 ## Running the server
 To successfully build and start the express server, simply use `npm run build` and `npm run start`.
 To avoid recompiling the project on every change, simply run the compiler in watch mode: `npm run watch-ts`.

+If everything goes well you should see that the server outputs the following:

+`Server is up and listening on port 8000.`

+`Connected to Mongo!`

 The server will be available at `localhost:8000`.
 You can try entering `http://localhost:8000/api/list/nodes` to your browser to verify that the server has successfully started and is available to accept connections.